PhilippeBekaert/hdspeconf/README.md

 on the command line, or make a desktop launcher for it and double click that.
 There are no command line arguments (yet, at this time).

+- If you have a supported RME HDSPe card on your system, and the (https://github.com/PhilippeBekaert/snd-hdspe) driver is running, a panel comes up with configuration options and settings for your card.

 **Status**

 - RME HDSPe AIO Pro cards, TCO, Word Clock module and audio I/O extension boards are fully supported.